 Weight loss, while a great achievement, can sometimes leave certain body parts appearing saggy and deflated.
 The arms are an example of this.
 Many consider an arm lift, known as brachioplasty, to surgically give the arm more contour.
-Dr. Yaker offers Plano patients this surgery to help them complete their weight loss transformation.
+Dr. Yaker and Dr. Haidenberg offer Plano patients this surgery to help them complete their weight loss transformation.
 According to the American Society of Plastic Surgeons, arm lifts are among the top 5 cosmetic procedures performed after weight loss.
 This surgery is necessary to remove the loose skin deformity.

 Arm Lift Reviews

 "I am very particular and very much a chicken.
 Dr Yaker was very patient with me.
 He did not rush me and was not put out even with my three consults and changing procedures.
 I knew the work would be painful and have down time.
 I did what I was told and it keeps looking better everyday.
 My eyes look amazing the lipo is smooth.
 My arms are going to take awhile to heal but in the event they are not perfect down the road he will revise them with no cost to me.
 I found the staff to be very gentle, knowledgeable and honest."- Anonymous / RateMDs / Sep 05, 2013